orisi/orisi/README.md

 /src/client - reference client

-^ @gricha is still polishing the code on his local computer. alpha versions of those will be published today (9th June) afternoon. stay tuned.
+*@gricha is still polishing the code on his local computer. alpha versions of those will be published today (9th June) afternoon. stay tuned*